-45) See also Sichas Purim 5719 regarding the theory of a nine-day Chanukah geographic distance.
-It is only those festivals that in ancient times were allotted an extra day in the Diaspora due to the delay in long distance communications, and that have been observed as two-day festivals by millennia of Jews, that may possibly continue to be observed as two-day festivals even in the era of Redemption.
+Nevertheless, the Rebbe clarifies in Sichas Simchas Torah 5749, that in the era of Redemption, uncertainties regarding the true calendar dates will simply not exist.
+The beis din of the future will be able to instantly communicate their decisions to every location, regardless of geographic distance.
+It is only those festivals that in ancient times were allotted an extra day in the Diaspora due to the delay in long distance communications, and that have been observed as twoday festivals by millennia of Jews, that may possibly continue to be observed as two-day festivals even in the era of Redemption.